Connecting

 Connecting to Roman Catholic Thought...

 The Joan and Bill Hank Center for the Catholic Intellectual Heritage (CCIH) seeks to connect students, faculty, staff, and the public to Roman Catholic thought by offering events that are designed to meet the needs of groups and organizations at Loyola University Chicago.
-Examples include the Catholic Q&A Program for students, a series of special events for the Catholic Studies Minor Program housed within CCIH.
+You can learn about each of these programs below.

-The Catholic Q&A Program offers students an opportunity to learn more about the Catholic faith through faculty presentations and discussion held in the University’s residence halls.
+The Thursday Night Catholic Studies Talks Series (formerly Catholic Q&A) offers students an opportunity to learn more about the Catholic faith through faculty presentations and discussion held in the University’s residence halls.
 The questions are drawn from student interest and the presenters represent some of the University’s most engaging speakers.

 Faith in Focus